Recipe Idea: Home made pizza

 Pizza is the ultimate comfort food.
 Ever since I was a kid, my Mom used to make pizza on Friday nights, with a home-made crust from the bread maker.
 Fast forward a few years, take away the bread maker and insert a hankering for some ‘za!
 Making your own crust is actually just like making most other pastries or bread.
 Not difficult, just requires some forethought and planning.
 I often make the dough ahead of time, flatten it out on the pan and throw it in the freezer for later in the week.

-Pizza is easily customizable, so feel free to mix up the toppings to create your ideal dish.
+Pizza is easily customizeable, so feel free to mix up the toppings to create your ideal dish.

 Dough